Skip to content

 Instructions for the workflow...

-Use /skill-creator for guided skill creation.
+Use /create-skill for guided skill creation.
 See the Prompt & Skill Workflow for the full development and testing process.